Division of Community Services

 - Juvenile Arbitration -- provides a statewide network of community-based programs that successfully divert first-time juvenile offenders charged with committing non-violent criminal offenses

-- Prevention Services -- partners with the family court system, schools, and local organizations throughout South Carolina to develop and implement a variety of delinquency prevention initiatives for at-risk youth, such as eliminating truancy
+- Prevention and Intervention Services -- partners with the family court system, schools, and local organizations throughout South Carolina to develop and implement a variety of delinquency prevention and intervention initiatives for at-risk youth, such as eliminating truancy

 - Victim Services -- offers a variety of services, ranging from contacting victims (prior to making recommendations to the Solicitor's Office) to informing victims of any post-adjudicatory hearings.
 Victims Services seeks to give victims a sense of justice, as well as to assist them in the recovery process